GraphCogent: Mitigating LLMs' Working Memory Constraints via Multi-Agent Collaboration in Complex Graph Understanding: Introduction

 To evaluate LLM's generalization capability in graph reasoning, we construct a more challenging Graph4real benchmark dataset, which collects graph data from four real-world domains: Web~\cite{DBLP:conf/nips/McAuleyL12}, Social~\cite{DBLP:conf/nips/McAuleyL12}, Transportation~\cite{DBLP:journals/spm/ShumanNFOV13}, and Citation~\cite{DBLP:conf/aaai/CravenFMMNS98}.
 Our Graph4real covers 21 different graph reasoning tasks, categorized into three types (Structural Querying, Algorithmic Reasoning, and Predictive Modeling tasks), with graph scales that are 10 times larger than existing benchmarks (e.g., NLGraph~\cite{DBLP:conf/nips/WangFHTHT23}, GraphWiz~\cite{DBLP:journals/corr/abs-2402-16029}).
 Experimental results demonstrate that our method achieves state-of-the-art performance with an average accuracy of 98.5\% based on the open-source Llama3.1-8B, representing a 20\% improvement over other agent-based approaches.
 Cross-dataset validation demonstrates robust generalization, maintaining over 90\% accuracy across diverse public benchmarks.
-The combining tool calling and model-generation strategy delivers dual optimization: it reduces token consumption by 80\% for tasks covered by our toolset while still achieving 30\% token savings for out-toolset tasks compared to the conventional agent-based method.
+The combining tool calling and tool creation strategy delivers dual optimization: it reduces token consumption by 80\% for tasks covered by our toolset while still achieving 30\% token savings for out-toolset tasks compared to the conventional agent-based method.

-Our contributions are summarized as follows: (1) We propose GraphCogent, a novel agent collaboration framework addressing LLMs' working memory constraints through its sensory-buffer-execution architecture; (2) We develop a combining reasoning strategy that integrates tool calling and model generation to handle diverse graph tasks while optimizing computational efficiency; (3) We construct Graph4real, a comprehensive benchmark featuring real-world graphs that covers 21 different graph reasoning tasks, categorized into three types (Structural Querying, Algorithmic Reasoning, and Predictive Modeling tasks), with graph scales that are 10 times larger than existing benchmarks.
+Our contributions are summarized as follows: (1) We propose GraphCogent, a novel agent collaboration framework addressing LLMs' working memory constraints through its sensory-buffer-execution architecture; (2) We design a reasoning mechanism that combines tool calling and tool creation with a \textit{Thinking Policy Initialization} to stabilize early-stage decision-making and a tailored \textit{Capability-Margin Preference Optimization (CMPO)} objective to sharpen tool discrimination, enabling efficient handling of diverse graph tasks; (3) We construct Graph4real, a comprehensive benchmark featuring real-world graphs that covers 21 different graph reasoning tasks, categorized into three types (Structural Querying, Algorithmic Reasoning, and Predictive Modeling tasks), with graph scales that are 10 times larger than existing benchmarks.